• Skip to main content

 Fly ash is not ideal in concrete products as it contains toxic metals and can contain radioactive elements.

-You could use white sand, pigments and other non-toxic concrete stains to get different looks.
+You could use white cement, white sand, pigments, and other non-toxic concrete stains to get different looks.
 Colorants should be non-aniline dyes free of toxic metals.
-Mineral pigments free of toxic metals can be used.
-Davis Colors and Prarie sell pigments and colorants.

-Concrete countertops need to be resealed regularly just like real stone.
+Concrete countertops need to be resealed regularly, just like stone.

 This can be a very affordable option, especially if you DIY.
 There are lots of videos on how to make these, but a DIY concrete counter could be prone to cracks if you are not careful, which are difficult to repair in a non-toxic way.